-At this event, the first toast is made by the father of the bride in the form of an announcement of the engagement.
+At an engagement party, the first toast is made by the father of the bride in the form of an announcement of the engagement.
 This typically occurs midway through the party once all of the guests have arrived and have had a chance to mingle for a bit.
 If the groom’s parents are there, a toast from his father is also a nice touch.
 The couple themselves may also wish to raise a glass to their hosts, their future in-laws, or their guests.

 At the rehearsal dinner, the host (usually the groom’s father) gives the first toast.
 This often occurs during the main course and is frequently met by a return toast from the father of the bride.
 Unlike the reception, when toasts and wedding speeches should generally be short, to the point, and given by a small number of people, the rehearsal dinner is an intimate setting and thus a time when longer toasts and stories about the happy couple are welcome.
 Those making toasts might include the mothers of the bride and groom, the best man and maid or matron of honor (whose toasts may coincide with presenting attendants’ gifts to the bride and groom), and just about anyone else.